protongraph/protongraph/README.md

 + At some point, I'd like to add some sort of control flow (conditional and loops) but it likely won't be implemented anytime soon.

-## How does it work?

-There's two main components to this addon:
-+ The **ConceptGraph** node that you add to your editor
-+ The **Templates** that holds the node graphs

-Templates are attached to the ConceptGraph nodes.
-They are saved to disk and can be shared accross many different nodes, this way you can define the node graph once and change the parameters on the individual nodes directly.

 ## Quick start

 [Check out the wiki](https://github.com/HungryProton/concept_graph/wiki) for detailled explainations